 Takeaway

-If you’ve ever grown tomatoes, you know that those pesky tomato hornworms can ruin your entire crop in no time.
-Luckily, these safe and natural ways can help to keep them under control.
+If you’ve ever grown tomatoes, sweet peppers, eggplant, and potatoes, you may know that tomato hornworms can ruin your crop in no time.
+Luckily, these safe and natural remedies can help keep these pests under control.